 A nutrition app is a great way to keep a virtual food diary, ensuring you’re consuming the right balance of calories, macronutrients, and micronutrients to support your health and fitness goals.
 If you’re following one of the best weight loss programs, food tracking is often an important part of your success, and apps can help.
 However, with so many available options, choosing the right app can feel overwhelming, and testing them all yourself can be very time-consuming.

 To help you find the perfect app, our team has put together a list of the eight best calorie counter apps currently available.
 Our testers have extensively used each of these apps, a team that includes certified nutrition coaches, certified personal trainers, registered dietitians, and more.
-Many of us have spent years using various apps, and we understand the most important features to look for.
+Many of us have spent years using various health, wellness, and workout apps, and we understand the most important features to look for.

+I also talked with GGR expert panelist Perry Nix, MS, RD, LD, to understand the pros and cons of each app.
 Without further ado, here are the best calorie-counting apps to help you reach any fitness goals you may have.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.
 GGR also recommends choosing a product that has been third-party tested for quality.